 These timescales are shown in Table 1.
+The right to be informed

 Data Subject Request Timescale

-The right to be informed When data is collected (if supplied by data
+The right to be informed When data is collected (if supplied by data subject) or

-subject) or within one month (if not supplied

-by data subject)
+within one month (if not supplied by data subject)

 The right of access One month

 The right to rectification One month

 The right to erasure Without undue delay

 The right to restrict processing Without undue delay

 The right to data portability One month

 The right to object On receipt of objection

-Rights in relation to automated decision Not specified
+Rights in relation to automated decision making and Not specified

-making and profiling.
+profiling.